danielmapar/modern-cpp/README.md

     * This short introduction into memory leak search is only an example of how powerful analysis tools such as Valgrind can be used to detect memory-related problems in your code.

+* Resources Copying Polices

+    * Default copying

+    * Resource management is one of the primary responsibilities of a C++ programmer.
+Among resources such as multi-threaded locks, files, network and database connections this also includes memory.
+The common denominator in all of these examples is that access to the resource is often managed through a handle such as a pointer.
+Also, after the resource has been used and is no longer, it must be released again so that it available for re-use by someone else.

+    * In C++, a common way of safely accessing resources is by wrapping a manager class around the handle, which is initialized when the resource is acquired (in the class constructor) and released when it is deleted (in the class destructor).
+This concept is often referred to as Resource Acquisition is Initialization (RAII), which we will discuss in greater depth in the next concept.
+One problem with this approach though is that copying the manager object will also copy the handle of the resource.
+This allows two objects access to the same resource - and this can mean trouble.